Rashiq1618/CIFAR-10-Image-Classification-using-CNN-TensorFlow-Keras-/README.md

-# CIFAR-10-Image-Classification-using-CNN-TensorFlow-Keras-
-High-accuracy CIFAR-10 image classification using a deep CNN with TensorFlow/Keras, including training and inference scripts.

-# 🖼️ CIFAR-10 Image Classification using Deep CNN
+ CIFAR-10 Image Classification using Deep CNN

 This repository implements a **high-accuracy Convolutional Neural Network (CNN)** trained on the **CIFAR-10 dataset** using **TensorFlow/Keras**.
 It includes scripts for **training the model** and **running inference on custom images**.